neomoha/music-autotagging-msordo/README.md

 Code for the music autotagging algorithm developed during my [PhD Thesis](http://msordo.weebly.com/thesis.html)

+This algorithm was submitted to the [MIREX](http://www.music-ir.org/mirex/wiki/MIREX_HOME) competition in 2011 in the [Audio Tag Classification Task](http://www.music-ir.org/mirex/wiki/2011:MIREX2011_Results) and obtained the 3rd best result.

 The code is licensed under a [GPLv3](http://www.gnu.org/copyleft/gpl.html) license, so feel free to use it, modify it and redistribute it as long as you respect the license :-)

 For researchers please cite the following papers if you use this code: